Tangahoe Formation

 The Tangahoe Formation is a geologic formation in the southwestern North Island of New Zealand.

-The formation occurs in the Taranaki and Manawatu-Wanganui Regions, spreading in an east–west band for 200 km from the volcanic deposits of Mount Taranaki in the west to the Ruahine Ranges in the east, in a band with an average width of around 20 km.
-It becomes exposed at its western end close to the Tasman Sea coast near Hawera in a series of cliff faces.
+The formation occurs in the Taranaki and Manawatū-Whanganui Regions, spreading in an east–west band for 200 km from the volcanic deposits of Mount Taranaki in the west to the Ruahine Ranges in the east, in a band with an average width of around 20 km.
+It becomes exposed at its western end close to the Tasman Sea coast near Hāwera in a series of cliff faces.
 The formation takes its name from the Tangahoe River, close to the exposed cliffs.

 The formation is sedimentary, composed largely of muddy sandstones, and was formed beneath sea level in the Waipipian stage of the mid-Pliocene some 3.4 to 3.0 million years ago.

+Fossil content

 The formation is an important fossil site.
 Many marine fossils have been recovered from its mudstones, including the megalodon shark, giant petrel Macronectes tinae, penguin Eudyptes atatu, monk seal Eomonachus belegaerensis, and cetaceans.